evilsocket/jscythe/README.md

 ![vscode](https://i.imgur.com/MmUupgZ.jpg)

-Tested and working against Visual Studio Code, Slack, Discord, any Node.js application and more!
+Tested and working against Visual Studio Code, Discord, any Node.js application and more!

 ## How